Behind the Scenes

 Do I have to switch to Advanced AI?

-Will Advanced AI cost me more?
+Will the AI tiers cost me more than Standard?

 Can I use a style guide on the Free or Basic plan?